 Zero trust is intended to shrink the potential attack surface during a breach by proactively limiting what users can access within a network or system.
 A good way to think of it is as a series of roadside check points between towns.
 Every driver, no matter who they are or where they’re going, must stop at the check point for verification before continuing to the next town.

 The History of Zero Trust

 The term “zero trust” was coined by Forrester back in 2010, and at the time it referred to a new system that was starting to replace the outdated perimeter security model.
-The idea was for organizations and security experts to scrutinize the efficacy of firewalls or perimeter models in the face of evolving cyber threats.
+The idea was for organisations and security experts to scrutinise the efficacy of firewalls or perimeter models in the face of evolving cyber threats.

 What is Zero Trust Network Access?

 Zero Trust Network Access (ZTNA) is a component of the overall zero trust strategy and ideology.
 If ZTNA is implemented for a network, a user must go through the same access controls, regardless of location, to access any part of that network.
 Unlike a VPN, which adds a layer of control if a user is outside of a physical perimeter, ZTNA applies everywhere, every time a user requests access.

 The two terms are interchangeable.
 Zero Trust, if applied to an organisation, is a framework that dictates user and access management.
 It depends on use case whether zero trust or zero trust framework is utilised.